 Winston-Salem is located in Forsyth County in North Carolina.
 The median income is $40,869 and the median home value is $141,500.
-The unemployment rate is 12.84% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 19.1 minutes each day.
-The population is 55.5% White, 34.9% Black, 0.2% American Indian, 2.1% Asian, and 7.4% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Winston-Salem, see each of the tabs below.
-For those people interested in the walkability of a community, Winston-Salem has a Walk Score® of 22.
+The unemployment rate is 12.84% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 19.1 minutes to work each day.
+The population is 55% White, 35% Black, 2% Asian.
+0% of residents are of Hispanic or Latino origin.
+8% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Winston-Salem, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Winston-Salem has a Walk Score® of 22.

 Median Household Income$40,869

 Median Home Price$141,500

 Wineries Less than an hour from Winston-Salem is a burgeoning wine country.
 The Yadkin Valley is home to about 35 wineries and vineyards on more than 1 million acres of land designated an American Viticultural Area.
 A little bit of Tuscany is in North Carolina thanks to the soil’s agreeable treatment of European grapes, and this continental atmosphere is muddled with classic Southern charm.
 The wineries keep Winston-Salem’s calendar full with events and festivals including concerts and grape-stomping.
 Bethabara Park